Women’s Triathlon Training Program

 The Scholarship includes the training program, 2018-19 membership to both FIT and Triathlon ACT and entry fee for the Canberra Club Triathlon.
 We even have some bikes to borrow if you need one too!

-If you find the cost of triathlon to be a barrier but are interested in participating in triathlon with an inclusive and supportive group of women while looking to build your fitness and friendships please consider applying for the scholarship by downloading the application pack.
+If you find the cost of triathlon to be a barrier but are interested in participating in triathlon with an inclusive and supportive group of women while looking to build your fitness and friendships please consider applying for the scholarship.

 What is a triathlon?